peergum/esp-comm/README.md

 <img src="pictures/esp-comm-logo.png" width="200" alt="esp-comm logo"/>

-# esp-comm

 This component is a collection of objects to ease Wifi comms in projects.
+It's using the ESP-IDF Framework from Espressif, but this code is not connected to the Espressif company otherwise.
+I'm a big fan and user of ESP chips, but that's all.

 I created it in order not to keep reinventing the wheel each time a project needs IP features over Wifi, like a tiny web interface to set up a wifi password, TCP or UDP clients, UPnP, etc...